sheisc/COMP9024/Tutorials/Week3/README.md

 In this tutorial, we will delve into the creation of a stack and its practical application in generating string representations of integers.

+A stack can be implemented using an array (as demonstrated in this tutorial) or with a linked list for storing stack items / elements.

 ### Sidetracks